Labernator/HoR/Players/Kai/AdeptusMechanicus_initial_campaign_3rd_try.md

 Ballistic mechadendrite (-1BS for this weapon, is can shoot the equipped weapon during fallback) **(*5pt*)**
 Combi-Plasma **(*11pt*)**

-Both proviles can be shot but for the to hil roll -1 has to be applied.
+Both profiles can be shot but for the to hil roll -1 has to be applied.
 Supercharge is not the third profile.

 |Mode|Range|Type|S|AP|D|Abilities|